User Guide

 • lower_boundary: lower boundary of the search range (array_like).

-Note that without loss of generality, only the minimization process is considered in this library, since maximization can be easily transferred to minimization by negating it.
+Without loss of generality, only the minimization process is considered in this library, since maximization can be easily transferred to minimization by simply negating its objective function.

-Below is a simple example to define the well-known test function Rosenbrock from the optimization community:
+Below is a toy example to define the well-known test function called Rosenbrock from the optimization community:

-When the fitness function itself involves other input arguments except the sampling point x (here we distinguish input arguments and above problem settings), there are two simple ways to support this scenario:
+When the fitness function itself involves other input arguments except the sampling point x (here we distinguish input arguments and above problem settings), there are two simple ways to support this more complex scenario:

 5... def __init__(self, arg): # arg is an extra input argument